smford/raspberry-pi-streaming-camera/README.md

 - nginx

 ## Background
 This configures your Raspberry Pi Zero wireless to act as a RSTP camera server, streaming your Pi camera over the network.
-It configures your system from out of the box tohaving a network video stream.
+It configures your system from out of the box to having a network video stream.
 I use this to monitor my laser cutter.
 The camera and Pi are sitting on the transparent lid of my laser cutter facing down, which means I need to flip the horizontal and vertical image.
 I have set the resoltion for be 640x480, but you are welcome to change that to whatever suits you best.
 It installs nginx as a simple webserver to allow me to quickly see the stream configuration only.  v4l2rtspserver streams the video image from the Pi with minimal CPU overhead.
 I also use motion/motioneye/motioneyeos running on another server to process and store the streamed images.

 ## Installation
 1. Download Raspbian 10 Buster Lite image from [https://downloads.raspberrypi.org/raspbian_lite_latest](https://downloads.raspberrypi.org/raspbian_lite_latest)